 Surrounded by the Dachstein (Dachsteingebirge) and Salzkammergut Mountains, which are part of the Northern Limestone Alps and home to crystal clear Lake Hallstatt (Hallstätter See), this area is home to the early Celts of the early Iron Age, making this one of the most hisitoried places in all of Western Europe.
 Home to the oldest salt mines in the world, Hallstatt and nearby Salzburg are famous for their production of salt, even to this day.
 In fact, the salt trade is what allowed this region to blossom, and while this may sound a bit bland at first, it’s actually incredibly fascinating how the existence of salt within the mountains shaped the culture, economy and history of Austria and the areas around it.
 Isn’t it amazing how something as small as grains of salt can have such a tremendous impact on the world?

-A UNESCO World Heritage Site, Hallstatt is famous worldwide for its breathtaking views, historical and cultural significance, and its iconic dark wooden buildings.
-This small village is home to more fewer than 800 people year round, but it receives more than a million visitors annually.
-While there, we noticed a lot of day tourists wearing hijabs, which always catches my eye, because one of my best friends is a hijabi.
+A UNESCO World Heritage Site, Hallstatt is famous worldwide for its breathtaking views, historical and cultural significance, and iconic dark wooden buildings.
+This small village is home to fewer than 800 people year-round, but it receives more than a million visitors annually.
+While there, we noticed a lot of day tourists wearing hijabs, which always catches my eye because one of my best friends is a hijabi.
 When we looked into it, we learned the reason why this seemed to be a popular destination for Muslim travelers is because a marketing agency called Zell am See noticed similarities between how the Qur’an describes paradise as a lake surrounded by snow-capped mountains and how Hallstatt actually looks.
-So, they ran some ads promoting tourism to the region in the Middle East, and people from Islamic countries still flock here, years later.
-This is why you’ll notice that practically every restaurant has hallal food options too.
+So, they ran some ads promoting tourism to the region in the Middle East, and people from Islamic countries still flock here years later.
+This is why you’ll notice that practically every restaurant has halal food options too.

 It truly is worth traveling around the world to see this gorgeous place!